runemadsen/rune.js/README.md

 - **No knowledge about SVG required**.
 One should not need to know about SVG paths to use the library.
 - **SVG only**.
 Simplify rendering by only focusing on SVG output.
 SVG is great for both generative design projects that end up as printed products, and web-native projects.
-- **Scene Graph**.
+- **Scene graph**.
 Make a powerful scene graph with a simple API that gets out of the way for beginners.
 - **Virtual dom**.
 In order to optimize for speed, update the SVG element via a virtual DOM like React.
 - **Color modes**.
 Support both RGB and HSB, and make color generation and conversion dead simple.
-- **Computational Geometry**.
+- **Computational geometry**.
 Provide native functions to help with complicated geometry calculations, like hit tests and polygon diffing.
 - **Typography**.
 Provide lower-level access to webfont vectors.

 `rune.js` is very much inspired by Bonsai.js and Two.js.